bal0/django-websocket-redis3/README.md

 Why did I do that?
 ------------------

 Base library has several critical py3 incompatibilities.
+I'll try to get rid of 'six' module too.

 Build status
 ------------